internet4000/find/docs/development.md

 So to overvwritte the protocol proxy **web** app (protocol http(s) to protocol `<schemeId>`), we need to overvwritte its engine `//` (the default "web-to-protocol proxy").

+## Adding symbols
+It is possible to edit the code and add new symbols.

+For example, adding the `?` symbol does not work, because the browser treat it as a special reserved character since it builds the _search param_ part of a URI.

+To test if a new symbol can work, try a new "omnibox search" (not just a Find input search), and see if the resulting "default search page", contains the exact query that was first inputed.
+If the resulting search includes all characters, then the first one (or `<symbol>:`) can be treated as a _symbol_ since the browser does not catch it (find has the opportunity to do).

 ## Questions
 To be investigated.